2021 Scottish Parliament election: Election system, seats and regions

-The total number of Members of the Scottish Parliament (MSPs) elected to the Parliament is 129.
+The total number of Members of the Scottish Parliament (MSPs) elected to the Parliament was 129.

 The Scottish Parliament uses an additional member system (AMS), designed to produce approximate proportional representation for each region.
-There are 8 regions, each sub-divided into smaller constituencies.
+There are 8 regions, each sub-divided into 8 to 10 single-member constituencies.
 There is a total of 73 constituencies.
 Each constituency elects one MSP by the plurality (first past the post) system of election.
 Each region elects 7 additional MSPs using an additional member system.
-A modified D'Hondt method, using the constituency results, is used to elect these additional MSPs.
+A modified D'Hondt method using the constituency results is used to elect these additional MSPs.

 The boundaries of the 73 constituencies last changed as of the 2011 Scottish Parliament election, as did the configuration of the electoral regions used to elect "list" members of the Scottish Parliament.
 These revisions were the outcome of the First Periodical Review of the Scottish Parliament's constituencies and regions conducted by the Boundary Commission for Scotland; the Review was announced on 3 July 2007 and the Commission published its final report on 26 May 2010.

 The Scottish Parliament constituencies have not been coterminous with Scottish Westminster constituencies since the 2005 general election, when the 72 former UK Parliament constituencies were replaced with a new set of 59, generally larger, constituencies (see Scottish Parliament (Constituencies) Act 2004).
 The size difference between Westminster and Holyrood boundaries was due to diverge further upon the implementation of the Sixth Periodic Review of Westminster constituencies, which has not been voted upon by Parliament.
 The 2023 Periodic Review of Westminster constituencies for a UK total of 650 MPs commenced in England in 2021 and will complete for the UK by 2023.